 What If You Don’t Have A Grinder?

 This is a common issue, but, thankfully, roasters often have a pre-ground option, so you don’t need to miss out on some fantastic coffees.
-Or, if you can try to grind coffee without a grinder, we showed you how in this guide.

 However, make sure you keep in mind that pre-ground coffee loses its freshness more quickly than whole bean coffee.
 Also, you will also have to consider the coffee grind size depending on your preferred brewing method.